ExxonMobil Accident Attorneys

 ExxonMobil Accident Lawyers with Offices in Houston, TX & Baton Rouge, LA

 At Arnold & Itkin, we are proud to serve clients nationwide.
 From our offices in Houston, Texas and Baton Rouge, Louisiana, we help the victims of catastrophic ExxonMobil accidents recover and fight for the compensation they deserve.
 If you have been injured or if you have lost someone you love, we encourage you to contact us immediately.
-It costs you nothing to discuss your case with a member of our team during a free consultation.
-It’s just a chance for you to tell your story and let us explain all of your different legal options.
+It costs you nothing to discuss your case with a ExxonMobil claim lawyer during a free consultation.
+It’s a chance for you to tell your story and let us explain all of your different legal options.
 If you choose to work with us, you won’t pay a dime unless we win your case.
 It doesn’t take deep pockets to afford the best legal representation.
 Give us a call to learn how we can help you.

 Take the first step to recovery with the help of our ExxonMobil plant and refinery accident attorneys.
 Call (888) 493-1629 or fill out our online form to schedule your free case review.